FanHao1023/Communication-Project/README.md

   Last, compute Full Signal Strength Map using [Link Budget Equation](https://en.wikipedia.org/wiki/Link_budget).
 For generating training data, you will also need to sample 0 ~ 200 points on full signal strength map to make Sparse Signal Strength Map.
+[PDF]

+**Result**
+We computed PDF of error using our testing data, from the result below, we can see that the PDF has mean = -1.52, and standard deviation = 18.72, quite centeralized at 0.

 **Reference**: Li et al. (2023), “Geo2SigMap: High-fidelity RF signal mapping using geographic databases,” [Geo2SigMap](https://github.com/functions-lab/geo2sigmap), 2023.